-Genetics clinicians and a team of outstanding genetic counselors, nurses, and dieticians, our fellows have the opportunity to work with a diverse array of specialist in the field.
-Further, our on-site Clinical Biochemical Laboratory, run by Dr. Stephen
+Staffed by 6 Biochemical Genetics clinicians and a team of outstanding genetic counselors, nurses, and dieticians, our fellows have the opportunity to work with a diverse array of specialist in the field.
+Further, our on-site Clinical Biochemical Laboratory,

 Our one-year ACGME-accredited fellowship is open to physicians (MD or DO) who have completed a residency program in Medical Genetics and Genomics.
 Residents must be eligible to work in the United States, have ECFMG certification (if applicable), and obtain a Colorado medical license before the commencement of training.

 We accept applications for the next academic year from May - July.

 Virtual interviews take place from June - August.